michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ## Data Compression

-As mentioned earlier, TimescaleDB hypertables offer built-in support for data compression — and I can say from experience:
+As mentioned earlier, TimescaleDB hypertables offer built-in support for data compression, and I can say from experience:

 It’s a game changer.

 You can expect huge storage savings.
 For example, in my setup:

-* One month of raw energy data in the ltss table took around 7 GB.
+* One month of raw energy data in the `ltss` table took around 7 GB.
 * After compression, the same data took just 126 MB!

 That's a compression ratio of more than 50× — seriously impressive.

-### How to setup compression
+### How to set up compression

 To maintain good query performance on compressed data, the compressed format must match your query patterns.
 Specifically, you need to carefully choose: